-A backplane is similar to a personal computer's motherboard and sometimes a term improperly used to describe the computer's motherboard.
-The backplane is a printed circuit board containing connections (slots) for expansion boards and allows for communication between all connected boards.
+A backplane is similar to a personal computer's motherboard and is sometimes a term improperly describing the computer's motherboard.
+The backplane is a printed circuit board containing connections (slots) for expansion boards and allows communication between all connected boards.

-An example of a backplane used with earlier computers was the NLX form factor, which had connections for expansion cards and a motherboard.
-Another place you may find a backplane is in a corporate network router, which is a large router that allows the use of expansion boards and modules for enhanced communication.
+An example of a backplane used with earlier computers was the NLX (new low profile extended) form factor, which had connections for expansion cards and a motherboard.
+You may also find a backplane in a corporate network router, a large router that allows expansion boards and modules for enhanced communication.

-There are two types of backplane systems; an active backplane and passive backplane.
-With an active backplane the backplane contains the slots as well as the necessary circuitry to manage and control all the communication between the slots.
-However, a passive backplane has only the bus connectors and very little or no additional circuitry.
-In a passive backplane system all the communication is handled by one or more expansion boards that have been connected to the backplane.
+There are two types of backplane systems; an active backplane and a passive backplane.
+An active backplane contains the slots and the necessary circuitry to manage and control all the communication between the slots.
+However, a passive backplane only has bus connectors and little or no additional circuitry.
+In a passive backplane system, all the communication is handled by one or more expansion boards connected to the backplane.